corsairmarks/combined_silfae_revisited/mod/README.md

     * Special Craftworld setup supports unity building changes
     * Special Craftworld setup supports Posthumous Employment
     * Aquaponics is now its own mod and is a dependency for this mod
+    * Use a shared set of triggers for job-based clothing

 ## Source Code